First Prize in 2009 Contest in Buffalo, New York.

-Puplikation in: Competitions Magazin Winter 2009/2010
+Competitions Magazine, Winter 2009/2010

 The winning design also proposed the use of recycled wood products and advocated site planning strategies which not only offered good views but at the same time provided protection from solar gain with the incorporation of screens and a pergola.
-The proposed house was modest in size but at the same time provided efficiently planned spaces and the opportunity to minimize utility costs.
+The proposed house was modest in size but at the same time provided efficiently planned spaces and the opportunity to minimize utility costs.”